-How to Get a Creamy, Dreamy Filling
+How to Get a Creamy Filling

 To ensure you get a creamy, velvety filling, use a high-speed blender.
-I used my beloved Vitamix, but any other high-speed blender can work, even a food processor.
+I used my Vitamix, but any other high-speed blender can work, even a food processor.
 You might have to scrape down the sides, pulse, and give the mixture more patience as you continue to blend to achieve that lump-free, smooth consistency we’re going for.

 Red Bean Paste

-To control the sweetness of the final product, I recommend making your own red bean paste or using an unsweetened paste (though harder to find).
+To control the sweetness of the final product, I like making my own red bean paste or using an unsweetened paste (though harder to find).
 Cooking the beans can take some time, so if you have a pressure cooker or Instant Pot, it will definitely save you time and make the process much easier.
 If you have an Instant Pot, check out my Instant Pot Red Bean Paste recipe!

 Storing and Serving